subratojec/Khatasite/README.md

 # Khatasite
-Site for Accounting you expenses of daily and monthly
+Site for Accounting your expenses daily and monthly.